leej58928/Activation-Retention-Analysis-SQL/README.md

 5. **Final Summary**
    Compares retention outcomes by activation status

-This structure reflects how analytics teams build reusable data layers rather than relying on one-off queries.
+This structure reflects how analytics teams build reusable data layers to support consistent metric definitions and scalable analysis.

 ---

 ## Dashboard
 ![Dashboard](./dashboard.png)

-The Tableau dashboard presents:
+The Tableau dashboard translates the SQL analysis into a business-facing view of activation and retention performance:

 - Activation and retention KPIs
 - Retention differences between activated and non-activated users